Help us achieve our goals:

 Pyrus are deciduous trees or shrubs with oval leaves and scented white flowers in spring, followed by green or brown fruits, edible in some species

-?Louise Bonne of Jersey? is a richly flavoured, buttery and juicy dessert pear.
+'Louise Bonne of Jersey' is a richly flavoured, buttery and juicy dessert pear.
 It produces good, regular crops with a season of use from October to November.
 A hardy tree, the blossom shows some resistance to frost, but is susceptible to scab.
-Not compatible with 'William's Bon Chrétien'.
 Pollination group 2

 All ratings refer to the UK growing conditions unless otherwise stated.
 Minimum temperature ranges (in degrees C) are shown in brackets